dipeshdimi/Data-Science-Systems-Project/README.md

 # How to use this Project
 To use this project, follow these steps :-
 1. Data Preparation: Ensure you have the Amazon Product Co-Purchasing Network dataset ready.
-You can download it from the provided source.
+You can download it from https://snap.stanford.edu/data/amazon0302.txt.gz.

 2. Environment Setup: Set up your environment with Apache Spark (version 3.5.0), Scala (version 2.11.12), and OpenJDK.